dchao19/poker-leaderboard/README.md

 - Redux, React-Redux, Redux-Saga, and Redux-Logger
 - React-bootstrap

 The client was bootstrapped with create-react-app and has not been ejected.
 As such, all create-react-app commands are still valid in the `client` directory of the main repository.
-To start a local dev server, first install its dependencies: `yarn install` and then use the command `yarn start`.
+To start a local dev server, change to the `client` directory and first install its dependencies: `yarn install` and then use the command `yarn start`.
 The frontend relies on the backend information supplied in `client/src/api/apiUrls`.

 To build the project for production: use `yarn build`.
 Build artifacts are located in client/build.